jacobsanchezbejarano/finances_kotlin/README.md

 # Development Environment

-To develop this software I used Android Studio, Git, and GitHub.
+To develop this software I used Android Studio, Git, GitHub, and SQLite.

 I used Kotlin for all the code.